 Part 1 Part 2 Part 3 The Reception of Blue in New Technological Forms and Contexts.
 “The degree to which the spectator identifies with the diegesis as his/her own hallucination fluctuates from spectator to spectator, from narrative moment to moment, from genre to genre.”
 (Gorbman, 1987, p.45).
 It is very hard to experience Blue today in the intended format that Jarman produced it in.
 This … Continue reading The Problematic Reception of Derek Jarman’s Blue – Part 4 (New Technological Contexts).

 When is a Film Not a Film?
 The Problematic Reception of Sound And Vision in Derek Jarman’s Blue.
 Introduction “I don’t think of myself as avant-garde.
-I think avant-garde died in the last revolution before the war.” – Derek Jarman (1994) For a director whose visual flair and heightened sense of style became a sickly, … Continue reading The Problematic Reception of Sound And Vision in Derek Jarman’s Blue – Part 1 (Introduction).
+I think avant-garde died in the last revolution before the war.” – Derek Jarman (1994) For a director whose visual flair and heightened sense of style became a sickly, heady trademark of his work, Derek Jarman knew perfectly well … Continue reading The Problematic Reception of Sound And Vision in Derek Jarman’s Blue – Part 1 (Introduction).